Card payment hikes and pension fears as Dominic Raab outlines no-deal Brexit contingency plans

 Brexit Secretary Dominic Raab, in a speech timed to coincide with the release of the first tranche of technical notes, vowed the papers will ensure a “smooth, continued, functioning” of the UK economy in the event of a no-deal scenario.

-But the documents make for troubling reading, despite government assurances that the basis of its no-deal planning is to "prioritise stability for citizens, consumers and businesses".
+But the documents make for troubling reading, despite government assurances that the basis of its no-deal planning is "stability for citizens, consumers and businesses" because they suggest things will become more expensive and more complicated.

+Unsurprisingly there has been a furious reaction to the papers, including from Welsh First Minister Carwyn Jones and Best for Britain champion David Lammy MP.

+- ITV News Political Correspondent Libby Wiener questions Dominic Raab over no-deal:

 If the government is unable to reach a trade agreement that covers financial services, one paper warns, UK consumers will face increased costs and slower processing times for Euro transactions.